Wellington, CO Real Estate

 Wellington, Colorado is known as the state’s “Northern Gateway", and is a perfect place to search for a home.
 Wellington was founded in 1902 and incorporated in 1905 and named after C.L.
 Wellington, an employee of the Colorado and Southern Railroad.
 Early in the 20th century, it was a service town for drivers commuting to and from Cheyenne, Wyoming and Fort Collins.
 Small and large businesses began to establish their roots in Wellington in the 1990s, leading to the town’s recent growth.
 Common industries today include construction, manufacturing, retail trade, and the service industry.
 Wellington also serves as a bedroom community for the city of Fort Collins.
 This Larimer County town is considered a great place to raise a family or retire.
 A tight-knit community made up of just over 8,500 residents, Wellington has a genuine small-town feel that promises a relaxed and safe quality of life.
 Local highlights include a vibrant, historic downtown; proximity to excellent schools and colleges; affordable housing; and low development costs.

 Located only a few miles north of Fort Collins, Wellington is a commuter community that shares all the same recreational opportunities as its larger neighbor to the south.
 Wellington is located at the intersection of Interstate 25 and Highway 1 in the northeast corner of Larimer County and sits at an elevation of 5,201 feet above sea level.
 As the town is located so close to the state line, it is nearly equidistant to two airports: one in Fort Collins-Loveland and the other in Cheyenne, Wyoming.
 While a small community, it hosts several annual events, including Harvest Farm's Fall Festival, a Christmas parade, and a number of community sporting events.
-Its close proximity to dozens of lakes and Roosevelt National Forest also provide added incentives to outdoor enthusiasts.
+Its close proximity to dozens of lakes and Roosevelt National Forest also provides added incentives to outdoor enthusiasts.

 Wellington is a statutory town located 11 miles northeast of Fort Collins in Larimer County.
 Its history dates back to the mid-1800s as an agriculture and coal hub.
 As a stopping point for travelers moving between Cheyenne, Wyoming, and Fort Collins it eventually was incorporated in 1905.
 The population of Wellington has grown over the years to now include nearly 8,500 residents.